vercel/avatar/README.md

 To generate an avatar just embed following url `https://avatarservice.herokuapp.com/`.
 Now you can append a username to generate an avatar

-The default avatar is `png` with a size of 120*120px
+You will receive a `png` image with a size of 120*120px

 Each name will generate a unique `avatar`.
 Just replace `tobiaslins` with an `username` or `email`